samyajoypal/fmvmm/readme.md

 # Clustering Compositional Data using Dirichlet Mixture Model

 This article shows some basic functions available in the python package.
 The python package is based on the paper https://doi.org/10.1371/journal.pone.0268438
+The package also includes a Soft EM version of Dirichlet Mixture Model which is aimed to be published soon.

 ## Installation: